TheDataLeek/Eris-Cogs/README.md

 Short: Posts an alot

 Description: Automatically posts an alot whenever a user says 'alot of things' instead of 'a lot of things'
+## Autoreact
+Short: Adds reactions to posts!

+Description: Auto reacts to posts.
+Similar to wiggly
 ## Big_name
 Short: Change a user's name regardless of permissions